Elevate Your Career with an MBA Degree from UM-Flint

 International students are required to apply earlier than the deadlines posted here.
 The final deadlines for international students are May 1 for the fall semester and October 1 for the winter semester.

-International students on a student visa (F-1 or J-1) may begin the MBA program in the Fall or Winter semesters only (Spring and Summer admission is not permitted).
-In addition, international students on a student visa must enroll in at least one traditional, “on campus” 3-credit course in each Fall and Winter semester to maintain visa requirements.
+International students on a student visa (F-1 or J-1) may begin the MBA program in the Fall or Winter semesters only In addition, international students on a student visa must enroll in at least one traditional, “on-campus” 3-credit course in each Fall and Winter semester to maintain visa requirements.

 MBA Program Academic Advising